gammu/gammu/docs/manual/gammu/index.rst

 There is also an option to use :ref:`gammu-smsd` when you want to send or receive more messages and process them automatically.

+Introduction to SMS formats
+___________________________

+Gammu has support for many SMS formats like:

+Nokia Smart Messaging
+    used for monochromatic picture images, downloadable profiles, monochromatic operator logos, monochromatic caller logos and monophonic ringtones
+Linked SMS
+    both with 8 and 16-bit identification numbers in headers EMS
+    this is SMS format used for saving monochromatic images, monophonic ringtones, animations, text formatting and others MMS notifications
+    contains links where phone should download MMS Alcatel logo messages
+    proprietary format for logos

+You need to ensure that the target phone supports message type you want to send.
+Otherwise the phone will not be able to display it or will even crash, because firmware of phone did not expect this possibility.

+Encoding chars in SMS text
+__________________________

+Text in SMS can be coded using two ways:

+with \fBGSM Default Alphabet\fR - in single SMS you can have maximally 160 chars (Gammu doesn't support compressing such texts according to GSM standards, but it isn't big limit, because there are no phones supporting them), but they're from limited set:

+* all Latin small and large
+* all digits
+* some Greek
+* some other national
+* some symbols like  @ ! " # & / ( ) % * + = - , . : ; < > ?
+* few others

+with \fBUnicode\fR - in single SMS you can save at most 70 chars, but these can be any chars including all national and special ones.
+Please note, that some older phones might have problems displaying such message.

+Gammu tries to do the best to handle non ASCII characters in your message.
+Everything is internally handled in Unicode (the input is converted depending on your locales configuration) and in case message uses Unicode the text will be given as such to the message.

+Should the message be sent in GSM Default Alphabet, Gammu will try to convert all characters to keep message readable.
+Gammu does support multi byte encoding for some characters in GSM Default Alphabet (it is needed for ``^`` ``{`` ``}`` ``\`` ``[`` ``]`` ``~`` ``|``).
+The characters which are not present in GSM Default Alphabet are transliterated to closest ASCII equivalent (accents are removed).
+Remaining not known characters are replaced by question mark.

 .. _Common parameters for sendsms and savesms:

 Common parameters for sendsms and savesms